ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.md

 * [Provision NFS storage and attach to cluster](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nfs#vpc-bm-vmware-nfs)

 [Login](https://{DomainName}/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
 Select your target region and your preferred resource group.

+Note.
+When advised to use Web browser, use the Jump machine provisioned in the [VPC provisioning tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc).
+This Jump machine has network access to the hosts, the private DNS service and vCenter IP to be provisioned.
+Use url with FQDN, e.g. 'https://vcenter.vmware.ibmcloud.local' as used in this example.
+{:note}

 ## Create a VPC prefix and a subnet for VMware Virtual machines
 {: #vpc-bm-vmware-newvm-create-prefix}